JoshSerbus09/LeaseManager/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 - The Stored leases will automatically populate with the application load
 - Click 'Import' to select a CSV lease file to import.
 The app will show a review window for the staged leases.
-Click 'Save Changes' to save the staged leases to the DB
+Click 'Save Changes' to save the staged leases to the DB.
+  - a sample csv file has been provided
 - Click 'Export' to load the Date Range Selection Modal.
 Select your start and end range, then click 'Submit'.
 The CSV report will download in your browser.